 While this is a 2 week California Itinerary, that takes you from San Francisco to San Diego, you can do parts of it depending on your interest.
 You can go on one of these California road trips for a weekend or a whole month!
 Whether you love the city or camping among ancient trees there is something for everyone in California.

 Map out your future – but do it in pencil.
 The road ahead is as long as you make it.
 Make it worth the trip.Jon Bon Jovi

 San Francisco to San Diego: 2 Week California Road trip Itinerary

 The 14-day California road trip itinerary would take us from San Francisco, through Monterey, Carmel-by-the-Sea, Big Sur, Santa Barbara, Malibu, Los Angeles, Palm Springs and finally San Diego.
-While these are just some of the stops on a Pacific Coast Highway Road Trip if you have time you have, explore the towns and destination in the detour section for a mini road trip.
+While these are just some of the stops on a Pacific Coast Highway Road Trip if you have time you can explore the towns and destinations in the detour section for a mini road trip.

 - Days 1-2: San Francisco